ritah-nabunje/ritah-nabunje.github.io/index.md

 Welcome to my (almost, but not so) professional website!

-I am PhD researcher supported by the Wellcome Doctoral Training Programme in Genomic Epidemiology and Public Health Genomics, at University of Leicester.

-My research focuses on how genetics influence the risk of pulmonary fibrosis (lung scarring) across diverse populations.
+I am a PhD researcher on the Wellcome Doctoral Training Programme in Genomic Epidemiology and Public Health Genomics at the University of Leicester.
+My research investigates how genetics influence the risk of pulmonary fibrosis (lung scarring) across diverse populations, with the aim of improving our understanding of the disease aetiology.

-Beyond my research, I actively seek opportunities to learn about science policy and advocacy.
-I am interested in contibuting to work that addresses the unique challenges of implementing genomics.
+Beyond research, I am interested in science policy and advocacy, especially to address the unique challenges of implementing genomics in practice.

-In my spare time, I play badminton and enjoy exploring nature by bike.
+In my free time, I enjoy playing badminton and exploring nature by bike.